Daglassen/Heart_Disease_prediction_using_ML_and_Data_Mining/README.md

 a systolic blood pressure above 160 mm Hg is known to be a risk factor for CHD, and all the people with a blood pressure above the treshold were marked as having blood pressure as a risk factor.
-73 % of men and 67 % of women showed at least one attribute exceeding the threshold cut-o, making the researchers conclude that the population have a high prevalence of CHD risk factors, that could explain the high CHD prevalence. <br>
+73 % of men and 67 % of women showed at least one attribute exceeding the threshold cut-off, making the researchers conclude that the population have a high prevalence of CHD risk factors, that could explain the high CHD prevalence. <br>